 Bernard joined BRP in 1987 as a Project Engineer for Ski-Doo R&D and has moved up within the Company ever since, contributing his knowledge and expertise to engineering, procurement, strategy and product planning.
-He is driven by product innovation and improvement, and shares BRP's passion and determination to create the ultimate experience for our customers.
+He is driven by product innovation and improvement, and shares BRP's passion and determination to create the ultimate experience for the Company's customers.

 Bernard's global vision truly came into play with the launch of the Can-Am brand.
 His focus and commitment to the brand propelled BRP from seventh to third place in the North American market.
-He also played a major role in developing BRP's value proposition strategy - and the results for both the Company and our dealers speak for themselves.
+He also played a major role in developing BRP's value proposition strategy - and the results for both the Company and the Company's dealers speak for themselves.

-Anne-Marie LaBerge, Senior Vice-President, Global Marketing & Communications
+Anne-Marie LaBerge, Chief Marketing Officer

-From the moment Anne-Marie LaBerge joined BRP in October 2016 as Senior Vice-President, Global Brands & Communication, she's made her mark on the Company's DNA, winning our customers' hearts and minds with a renewed focus on rider experience.
+From the moment Anne-Marie LaBerge joined BRP in October 2016 as Senior Vice-President, Global Brands & Communication, she's made her mark on the Company's DNA, winning the Company's customers' hearts and minds with a renewed focus on rider experience.
+Since May 2022, Anne-Marie has served as Chief Marketing Officer.